Preview (subscription service): Dallas

-In Dallas, Preview entered one of the most competitive STV markets in the nation; at one point, Preview, ON TV and VEU all operated in the Metroplex.

-ATC exited Dallas not by shuttering its Preview service, but by selling it to Golden West Broadcasters, the parent company of VEU, in September 1982.
+In Dallas, Preview entered the most competitive STV market in the nation, with two over-the-air competitors: ON TV and VEU.
+Preview was broadcast on a new station, KTWS-TV (channel 27).
+ATC exited Dallas not by shuttering its Preview service but by selling it to Golden West Broadcasters, the parent company of VEU, in September 1982.
 The deal, which was estimated at between $15 and $18 million, combined Preview's 25,000 subscribers with the 42,000 of VEU.
-VEU, which had broadcast over KNBN-TV, began simulcasting on KTWS, to which all subscribers were moved by mid-December.
+VEU, which had broadcast over KNBN-TV (channel 33), began simulcasting on KTWS, to which all subscribers were moved by mid-December.

 St. Louis

-Preview in St. Louis was among the shortest-lived STV operations in the country, operating over KDNL-TV in St. Louis for just seven months.
+Preview in St. Louis was among the shortest-lived STV operations in the country, operating over KDNL-TV (channel 30) for just seven months.
 It began operating June 1, 1982, with 2,500 households signed up for the first night of programming.
-In contrast to most STV operations, Preview St. Louis struggled to attract interest from professional sports teams—only seven St. Louis Cardinals baseball games aired on the service, but the St. Louis Blues and St. Louis Steamers expressed no interest.
+In contrast to most STV operations, Preview St. Louis struggled to attract interest from professional sports teams—seven St. Louis Cardinals baseball games aired on the service, but the St. Louis Blues and St. Louis Steamers expressed no interest.
 The system had only 10,000 subscribers, and KDNL owner Cox Enterprises announced before the end of the year it would drop Preview on February 28, 1983, laying off 77 employees in the process.
 Preview struggled with the depressed state of the St. Louis economy and the faster-than-anticipated wiring of area homes for cable.
 One source quoted by the St. Louis Post-Dispatch estimated the service made a loss of $100,000 a month.